 Review the Position Description Very Carefully

-Museum position openings are very specific, and openings will be in a certain department.
+Museum position openings are very specific, and openings will be in a certain artistic department.
 Be certain that the details of that opening, including required degree(s), background, experience, and specific skills are a fit for what you bring to the table.
 If not, move on to another opportunity.

 Career Consultant, CPCC, CPRW